githubrobbi/Ultra-Fast-File-Search/README.md

 ## MORE Information

-NOTE: Reading the MTF needs ADMIN rights.
-On Windows it will trigger a UAC prompt indicating that the tool will want to read the MTF directly.
+NOTE: Reading the MFT needs ADMIN rights.
+On Windows it will trigger a UAC prompt indicating that the tool will want to read the MFT directly.

 ### HASHES / SIGNATURES: